MrMBS/chrome-ism/README.md

 Toggling switches on and off locally is accomplished using cookies.
 This has a known problem which is that these cookies won't be transfered to internal calls.
 So for example, if you're testing an ASP page which makes some calls behind the scenes (not through the browser) to a C# controller, these cookies won't be transfered and the switch will return to its non-overridden state.
 There are plans in the future to support forwarding these override settings through internal system barriers, but they are not currently implemented, so for now we'll just have to suffer through it.

 Additionally, cookie overrides have no affect on production environments (preview/clients).
 Allowing them such control would be a security hole, so there are no plans to allow such behavior.

+## Command Reference
+A major goal of this extension is to have everything be accomplishable via keyboard commands (I hate mice), so here is a handy reference of all available shortcuts.
+`ctrl+i` - open the extension
+`ctrl+f` - search for an implementation switch by name `up/down` - navigate switch list
+`right/left/enter` - toggle switch on/off